JuliaJingYu/CRISP-DM-Project-of-Udacity-Data-Scientist-Nanodegree/README.md

 Data Scientist Nanodegree of Udacity

-Project 1: Write a Data Science Blog: "Should You Find a Job in North America or Western Europe?"
+Project 1: Write a Data Science Blog: "**Should You Find a Job in North America or Western Europe?**"

 ## Table of Contents